unravelin/gcb2gh/README.md

   pretty step names.
 You will need to ensure the directory is mounted into the background container.
 Steps will be "step_1" to "step_n" in the commit status if a build manifest cannot be read.

+# Contributing

+Please feel free to open issues and pull requests on this repository.
+If you wish to suggest a code change, please ensure the behaviour is tests in `go test`.
+The tests are already set up with a toy Docker daemon you can mock events from; and a GitHub API that will record the updates sent.